vlazzarini/vanilla/10.Tonnetz/README.md

 }
 ```

-The Tonnetz can now be drawn by iterating through the list
+The Tonnetz can be drawn by iterating through the list
 and calling the relevant method,

 ```